-Some evidence suggests that CBD can run in families, but no study has yet found a link between CBD and a specific inherited genetic trigger.
+Some evidence suggests that CBD can run in families, but no study has found a link between CBD and a specific inherited genetic trigger.
 Studies have found that people who suffer from CBD are significantly more likely than the general population to have a first-degree relative (a parent or sibling) who suffers from CBD, depression, anxiety, alcoholism, substance use disorders, or other mental health disorder.
 However, studies that have attempted to find a genetic connection between these disorders and CBD have been inconclusive.

 How Is Compulsive Buying Disorder Detected?

 People suffering from CBD may be willing to admit that their shopping behavior is a problem.
-However, they often experience a feeling of guilt or shame associated with shopping, leading them to attempt to hide their behavior.
+However, they often experience guilt or shame associated with shopping, leading them to attempt to hide their behavior.
 Deceptive shopping behavior can make it hard for loved ones to identify CBD in its early stages.
 Some warning signs to watch for include:

 - Impulse buying of items that the sufferer doesn’t need